knetikmedia/knetikcloud-javascript-client/docs/ContentArticlesApi.md

 let apiInstance = new KnetikCloud.ContentArticlesApi();

 let opts = {
-  'filterCategory': "filterCategory_example", // String | Filter for articles from a specific category by id 'filterTagset': "filterTagset_example", // String | Filter for articles with at least one of a specified set of tags (separated by comma)
+  'filterActiveOnly': true, // Boolean | Filter for articles that are active (true) or inactive (false) 'filterCategory': "filterCategory_example", // String | Filter for articles from a specific category by id 'filterTagset': "filterTagset_example", // String | Filter for articles with at least one of a specified set of tags (separated by comma)
   'filterTagIntersection': "filterTagIntersection_example", // String | Filter for articles with all of a specified set of tags (separated by comma)